 It’s generally recommended that tomato plants be staked to keep them up off of the ground and to provide good air circulation.
-Another benefit is that staking allows plants to be grown closer together than if the plants were grown sprawling on the ground.
+In addition, staking allows plants to be grown closer together than if the plants were grown sprawling on the ground.
 But I have not been satisfied with using tomato stakes – what I needed was a trellis for my tomato plants.

 Determinate varieties of tomatoes generally grow from 3 – 5 feet tall.
 All of the tomatoes ripen at approximately the same time, and the plant dies.
 A wooden tomato stake is about all that is needed to keep these plants upright so that they receive good air circulation.
 Metal, store bought, tomato cages would generally be adequate, as well, for determinate varieties of tomatoes.

 3″ wide cedar boards were drilled and attached horizontally to the T-posts – one near the top and one near the bottom.
 Another strip of cedar, 1 and 1/2″ wide was attached in between the 3″ board.
 Our beds are on a slight hill, so the side of the arbor near the lower bed needed one more horizontal board attached.
 Cattle panels could also be used.

 To build the arch, we used UHMW plastic strips which are 1/2″ thick, 4 ” wide, and 6′ long.
 These were screwed to the top 3″ cedar plank.
 If UHMW plastic is unavailable, an alternative would be PVC pipe attached with U-bolts.